-A Sonoma State University Graduate in Communications, Daniel Trucios produces the Sonoma County Morning News with Pat Kerrigan.
-He’s been part of the team for over three years, producing and reporting on a wide range of stories from large fires to crime to county fairs.
+A Sonoma State University Graduate in Communications, Daniel Trucios produces the Sonoma County Morning News with Michelle Marques.
+He’s been part of the team since 2014, producing and reporting on a wide range of stories from large fires to crime to county fairs.
 You can also find him on the mic with daily newscasts and weather reports.

 Morning News Film Critic